mstksg/inCode/copy/entries/functional-models-3.md

 Hi again!
-Today we're going to jump straight into tying together the functional framework described in this series and see how it can give us some interesting insight, as well as talking about the scaffolding needed to turn this all into a working system you can apply today.
+Today we're going to jump straight into tying together the functional framework described in this series and see how it can give us some interesting insight, as well as wrapping it up by talking about the scaffolding needed to turn this all into a working system you can apply today.

 The name of the game is a purely functional typed approach to writing trainable models using differentiable programming.
 Be sure to check out [Part